Recipe Viewer Software: What It Does & Why You Need It

-It’s imperative that restaurants with 20 or more stores have a tool that will provide consistent nutrient content.
+Restaurants with 20 or more stores must have a tool that will provide consistent nutrient content.
 Calorie and nutrition information can be easily added and maintained within a recipe viewer.

 What Type of Restaurants Need a Recipe Viewer?

-A recipe viewer is especially useful for small to large chain restaurants.
-With the ability to manage all of your sites’ recipes from a centralized portal, and considering the new menu-labeling laws, a recipe viewer is essential for operators of chains – ranging from small to large.
-Creating consistency across all of your stores has never been easier.
+A recipe viewer is handy for small to large chain restaurants.
+With the ability to manage all of your sites’ recipes from a centralized portal and considering the new menu-labeling laws, a recipe viewer is essential for operators of chains – ranging from small to large.
+As a result, creating consistency across all of your stores has never been easier.

-For independent operators, a recipe management software can help reduce training time and allows management to focus on running their operations.
-It can also be imperative for adding new seasonal dishes that may depend on the availability of local ingredients and regional preferences during certain times of the year.
+For independent operators, recipe management software can help reduce training time and allows management to focus on running their operations.
+It can also be imperative for adding new seasonal dishes that may depend on local ingredients and regional preferences during certain times of the year.

 Want to get the scoop on everything restaurant tech, marketing, industry news, and more?
 We got you covered.
 Subscribe to our award-winning blog to get weekly updates on the most buzzworthy restaurant industry topics.